-- Victoria Memorial: the Victoria Memorial is magnificent white building which was completed in the year 1921.
+The Victoria Memorial is magnificent white building which was completed in the year 1921.
 In 1906 the British people started building this.
 Right now, it is a museum and a place to visit for all tourists be it an Indian from different city or an international tourist.
 It was constructed in the memory of Queen Victoria.
-The gallery has got lot of books, newspapers, paintings, coins, sculptures of those period.
+The gallery has got lot of books, newspapers, paintings, coins, sculptures of that period.
 Even at the night this monument is worth seeing.
 You can spend some time sitting on the well-maintained ground.
 If you are interested in history then you should come here.
 Every tourist coming to this city makes it a point to see the Victoria Memorial.

 Timings: Tuesday to Friday from 10 Am to 6 Pm

 Saturday and Sunday from 10 Am to 8 Am

 2. Howrah Bridge

 The Howrah bridge is also known as the Rabindra Setu as it was named after the noble laureate Rabindranath Tagore.
 To honour the poet this name was given in the year 1965.
 From the year 1943 people started using this bridge to cross the Hooghly river to reach Kolkata.
 It is one of the longest bridges of the world.
 More than 150000 vehicles cross this bridge everyday and more than 1 million people walk through it to reach their destination.
 If you are a tourist you should definitely try to cross the walking, then you can how busy it is and at the same time what a magnificent bridge it is.
 The Government of West Bengal has maintained the bridge’s aura till now.
 Howrah bridge is the 4th busiest bridge of the world.

 3. Mullik (Malik) Ghat Flower Market